osmond/plant-tracker/README.md

 If you want to use the weather lookup feature, edit `script.js` and replace the `WEATHER_API_KEY` constant with your own OpenWeather API key.

 ## Usage

+Plant Tracker runs entirely in your browser once the PHP backend is set up.
+After signing in, use the **Add Plant** form to build your collection.
+The grid view lists everything and the calendar keeps track of upcoming tasks.

 Once the migration is applied, each plant entry includes a `water_amount` value that indicates how much water it typically receives.
 Enter the amount in fluid ounces and the UI shows the equivalent in milliliters.
 The value is stored in milliliters so you can work in either unit as needed.